Terms and conditions

 3. Collection of Information

-3.1 When you access the Website via any means, use the Online Courses and Content, register or post notes, assignments or other material, respond to or participate in any survey or questionnaire sent to you by us, provide comments via the feedback tab, or make a purchase through the Website, we may collect, store and use certain of your personal information in line with this policy.
+3.1 When you access the Website via any means, use the Online Courses and Content, register or post notes, assignments or other material, respond to or participate in any survey or questionnaire sent to you by us, provide comments via the support button, or make a purchase through the Website, we may collect, store and use certain of your personal information in line with this policy.
 We may also ask you for information when you report a problem with the Website or the Online Courses and Content.

 3.2 To register or make a purchase on the Website, we ask for your name and email address.
 As part of your Learner profile you may also provide your location and other information that will help other learners get to know you and help us to tailor the service to suit you.
 We may also ask you about your gender and educational history or qualifications in order to understand more about you (responding to these questions will always be optional, however).
 We will also store the results of your assessments relating to Online Courses and Content.
 When you make a purchase, our payment service provider, will also collect and process your credit card or other payment details.
 If you contact us, we may also keep a record of that correspondence.